GRIFFITH YOUNG

 DECISIVE IN OUR STRATEGY

 There is no excuse for domestic violence.
 Too many Californians are terrorized and injured by people in their homes, including romantic partners and spouses.
 Fortunately, California law allows anyone being abused to seek a domestic violence restraining order against a family member or romantic partner.
-Call our firm today if you fear abuse or are picking up the pieces after an attack.
-Our family law and domestic violence firm can immediately seek a temporary restraining order to protect you.

-Many victims of domestic violence fear reprisal if their partner or family member finds out about their plans.
-We offer private consultations with an Encinitas domestic violence lawyer in a safe setting.
+We offer private consultations with an Encinitas domestic violence restraining order attorney in a safe setting.
 We will never share your private information or concerns.
+Our team has a deep understanding of San Diego domestic violence laws and can guide you through the legal process with compassion.

 What is a Restraining Order?

-A judge issues a restraining order to demand a person stop doing something.
+A judge issues a restraining order to demand that a person stop doing something.
 In the domestic violence context, a judge can issue an order compelling an abuser to:

 - Avoid contact with the victim (no contact order)